 Were they actually seeing alternative lives?
 There is no way to really know that but they were real enough.
 The part about this that matters is what we learn from the other characters and about the world via these alternatives.

 Fighting off the saidin induced madness for the longer haul does not seem to have a genetic component.
 Rand manages sometimes and other times he does not.
-In addition, we learn that defeating the sickness that kills female channelers born with “the spark” is not genetic.
-Egwene lives sometimes.
-But Rand also lives through a life where the sickness kills her.
-If you remember back to The Eye of the World, when Moiraine was trying to convince Nynaeve that she can channel, she reminds the Wisdom of a similar sickness that she had – but lived through.
-Nynaeve reluctantly admits to herself that Moiriane could not have found out about that by asking questions of people in the Twi Rivers.
+In addition, we learn that defeating the sickness that kills female channelers born with “the spark” – when they are are not trained by someone – is not genetic, either.
+Egwene lives sometimes without training and she dies sometimes.
+Rand also lives through a life where the sickness kills her.
+If you remember back to The Eye of the World, when Moiraine was trying to convince Nynaeve that she can channel, she reminds the Wisdom of a similar sickness that Nynaever herself had – but the Wisdom lived through it.
+Nynaeve reluctantly admits to herself that Moiriane could not have found out about that by asking questions of people in the Two Rivers.
 Nynaeve at that point recalls another Wisdom’s apprentice who died of “bonebreak fever.”
-That conversation is when Nynaeve really starts to believe that Moiraine is telling the truth.
+That conversation is when Nynaeve really starts to believe that Moiraine is telling the truth about channeling the One Power.

 We do not really know what the others saw in their other lives but I wish we did.
 Mat obviously betrays Rand (accidentally or on purpose) and obviously it leads to bad outcomes when he does.
 Perrin also clearly becomes a Wolfbrother as often as Rand becomes a channeler.
 Ingtar apparently became a Darkfriend.